microprediction/monteprediction/TFRO.md

 ## Ways I can help you if you want to schedule a chat

 Tue 8pm EST and maybe Friday noon EST I have "office hours".
 They are not very professorial.
-It is merely a time I try to set aside, family committments allowing, to be available if anyone wants to chat or ask questions I cannot answer.
+It is merely a time I try to set aside, family committments allowing, to be available if anyone wants to chat or ask questions I cannot answer about anything.
 They are listed in the [crunch discord](https://discord.gg/35NZpeZ5).
 Linked-In doesn't provide a public facing list of these events, which is beyond daft, so I can't provide a link to them but here's stale one [Tue Oct 1st](https://www.linkedin.com/events/7237538167250198528/comments/).
+Please randomize your arrival time.
+Don't worry I won't leave if no-one turns up I'll just sulk a bit or get on Zwift.

 ## Ways you can help me by not helping me